The Gambling Law Review: Macau

 Sanctions of a contractual nature

-The casino gaming concession and sub-concession contracts foresee sanctions, with the nature of penalty clauses, in case of assignment, transfer, disposal or encumbrance of the operation of a casino or gaming area.
+The casino gaming concession and sub-concession contracts stipulate sanctions, with the nature of penalty clauses, in the case of assignment, transfer, disposal or encumbrance of the operation of a casino or gaming area.

 Moreover, termination of concessions (and sub-concessions) may occur due to breach, in the event of non-compliance with fundamental obligations that are legally or contractually binding on the casino gaming concessionaires (and sub-concessionaires).

-Over the years, continuous efforts have been made to combat money laundering in Macao, especially after the enactment of the most recent anti-money-laundering framework (Law No. 2/2006 and Administrative Regulation No. 7/2006).
+Over the years, continuous efforts have been made to combat money laundering, especially after the enactment of the most recent anti-money-laundering framework in 2006.

 Since 2015, the DICJ has been setting higher standards for anti-money-laundering compliance by introducing new accounting requirements to be observed by gaming promoters and updating guidelines (Instruction No. 1/2016 was amended by Instruction No. 1/2019) applicable to gaming operators and gaming promoters, as well as a risk-based approach that enhances customer due diligence procedures, requiring, among other things, a stricter identification of patrons and reporting of suspicious cash transactions (equal to or greater than 500,000 patacas).